International humanitarian law: International Committee of the Red Cross

 The ICRC is the only institution explicitly named under international humanitarian law as a controlling authority.
-The legal mandate of the ICRC stems from the four Geneva Conventions of 1949, as well as from its own Statutes.
+Its legal status derives from the four Geneva Conventions of 1949, as well as from its own Statutes.

 The International Committee of the Red Cross (ICRC) is an impartial, neutral, and independent organization whose exclusively humanitarian mission is to protect the lives and dignity of victims of war and internal violence and to provide them with assistance.